hl7ch/ch-epreg/input/pagecontent/terminology.md

 ### Value Sets

-Please note that there is a guidance section for [mapping the value sets from the concept paper](guidance-vs-mapping.html).
+_Please note that there is a section for [mapping the value sets from the concept paper](mapping-concept-valuesets.html)._

 {% include list-simple-valuesets.xhtml %}